 Grade I: Your Bulldog puppy patella can be manually luxated when the leg is extended, and the patella is pushed over but will go back into place when released.

 Grade II: Your Bulldog puppy patella sits loosely in its normal position but will luxate medially when the leg is flexed.
-Reduction is possible with manipulation.
+The reduction is possible with manipulation.
 A “hopping” gait is generally noted in this case.

 Grade III: Your Bulldog puppy patella is displaced medially most of the time but can be reduced manually when the leg is extended.